We regularly publish reports, speeches and articles referencing our work with young people.

 Would you risk it for Shakespeare?
 A case study of using active approaches in the English classroom

-An article from English in Education (NATE journal) exploring the pros and cons of teaching Shakespeare on your feet, written by Tracy Irish (former RSC Education Programme Developer).
+A 2011 article from English in Education (NATE journal) exploring the pros and cons of teaching Shakespeare on your feet, written by Tracy Irish (former RSC Education Programme Developer).

 History of the Teaching of Shakespeare in England

 An article on the history of the teaching of Shakespeare in England, written for our Stand up for Shakespeare campaign in 2008.